 How is the adaptation strategy implemented in practice?

+Efforts are made by Rijkswaterstaat to take the results as input for policy and, ultimately, improving the construction, operation and maintenance to be more climate adaptive.
+For regions it serves as input for the assets under their administration to signal better what requirements their assets need to meet.
 The stresstest and visualisation of results in a Climate Effect Atlas are great tools for policymaking and risk dialogues.
 These sources provide a general overview for the whole country and a focus for analyses.
+This has furthermore been formalised in an implementation agenda .

 The desired and acceptable levels of resilience for the road network are difficult to determine.
 Discussions with experts and policy makers lead to the choice of using the RAMSSHEEP asset management framework.
 It remains challenging to balance the ambition for a level of resilience with the cost of adaptation, when incorporating all possible impact criteria together with economic output of damages and losses.
 To promote implementation, effort was made to integrate adaptation into the asset management process of Rijkswaterstaat and make a clear ‘line of sight’ for adaptation choices.
 For this, goals must be set at policy level, that can be expressed in functional goals for the network.
 Asset managers should be able to make defendable choices between these goals and other goals in case of a deficit of money.